nutcakes/vsd-hdp/README.md

 <details>
  <summary> 2# Labs on GLS and Synthesis-Simulation Mismatch </summary>

-Begin by checking the current waveform of the code:
+Begin by checking the current waveform of the code (ternary_operator_mux.v):
 ```bash
 iverilog ternary_operator_mux.v tb_ternary_operator_mux.v
 ./a.out